May 4, 2017

 To exchange information in a secure manner making use of the signature.
 The signature is calculated based on the body and the payload of the JWT which allows a party to know if the message has been tampered with (Auth0, 2015).

 The JWT is made up of three parts that are separated by a single dot.
 Remember all the values are base64 encoded (header.payload.signature).

-Claims (Names are only 3 characters long) Statements about the user/entity and any additional metadata.
+Payload: Contains claims (names are only 3 characters long), which are statements about the user/entity and any additional metadata.
 Types of claims: